 Business fixed investment has been on a moderate increasing trend as corporate profits have improved.
-According to the Financial Statements Statistics of Corporations by Industry, Quarterly, business fixed investment in nominal terms has continued to increase moderately, albeit with fluctuations (Chart 10[1]).
-Looking at recent movements by industry (Chart 11), business fixed investment for manufacturing has trended noticeably upward, while that for nonmanufacturing has been more or less flat on the whole.
-The aggregate supply of capital goods-a coincident indicator of machinery investment-on a basis excluding transport equipment exhibited somewhat high growth in January compared with the fourth quarter last year, after increasing firmly in the fourth quarter for the first time in three quarters; these movements show that the uptrend has recently become evident (Chart 12[1]).
-As for leading indicators, machinery orders (private sector, excluding orders for ships and those from electric power companies)-a leading indicator of machinery investment-have been on a moderate uptrend since the third quarter last year, notably in manufacturing, after falling back somewhat significantly in the second quarter from the increase in the previous quarter (Chart 13[1]).
+The aggregate supply of capital goods-a coincident indicator of machinery investment-on a basis excluding transport equipment increased firmly in the fourth quarter last year for the first time in three quarters and continued to grow at about the same rate in January-February compared with the fourth quarter; these movements show that the uptrend has recently become evident (Chart 10[1]).
+As for leading indicators, machinery orders (private sector, excluding orders for ships and those from electric power companies)-a leading indicator of machinery investment-have been on a moderate uptrend since the third quarter last year, notably in manufacturing, after falling back somewhat significantly in the second quarter from the increase in the previous quarter (Chart 11[1]).
 Machinery orders of nonmanufacturing-which had continued to be relatively weak since last spring-registered positive growth in January relative to the fourth quarter.
-Construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-had shown some weakness since the start of last year, mainly in nonmanufacturing, but they have been more or less flat since the middle of last year, with the fluctuations smoothed out (Chart 13[2]).
+Construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-had shown some weakness since the start of last year, mainly in nonmanufacturing, but they have bounced back up again since the end of last year, assisted in part by an upsurge in large-scale projects (Chart 11[2]).
+Meanwhile, looking at the production capacity DI in the March Tankan, net "insufficient capacity" for all industries and enterprises was at a level on par with that in December; as for the outlook, the net "insufficient capacity" is expected to expand, albeit marginally (Chart 10[2]).